Chimney Rock, North Carolina

 Chimney Rock is a village in Rutherford County, North Carolina, United States.
-The population was 113 at the 2010 census.
-The village takes its name from a large granite outcropping located on a summit above the village itself in Chimney Rock State Park.
+The population was 140 at the 2020 census.
+The village took its name from a large gneiss outcrop located on a summit above the village itself in Chimney Rock State Park.

+History

+A U.S. post office for Chimney Rock existed since at least 1843.

+On September 27, 2024, the majority of Chimney Rock was substantially damaged by flooding caused by Hurricane Helene, with the Broad River inundating the village.
+The flooding also heavily damaged the adjoining town of Lake Lure.